10 years of rising numbers of wasted empty homes…

 Bottom-up approaches driven by devolution of funding to local councils are likely to be most effective and align with the new Government’s developing approach.

-We also produced a set of broader social policy recommendations including implications for regional; devolution in our landmark report with the University of Sheffield on Rural and Coastal Vacancy
+Action on Empty Homes have also produced a set of broader social policy recommendations including implications for regional; devolution in our landmark report with the University of Sheffield on Rural and Coastal Vacancy

 -